 The first two steps have been present since the initial policy on cheating/plagiarism was established in 1984.
 The inclusion in the third step of the Judicial Affairs Office was an addition made in the 2004 revision.
 This sets up the Judicial Affairs Office as an ombudsman in the process, ensuring that the student receives as complete and fair a hearing of their appeal as possible.
 It brings someone outside of the supervisory chain (instructor-chair-dean) into the process so that students understand that their appeal will be carefully considered.
 Finally, it provides for a written appeal, enabling the student to write a thorough and considered appeal.

 Oswego's policy actually contains two tracks that can be followed.
 The above refers to the academic penalty option.
-Alternatively, a faculty member may choose to file judicial charges, typically a violation of section 46.A.1 of the Code of Student Rights, Responsibilities and Conduct in the Student Handbook.
+Alternatively, a faculty member may choose to file judicial charges, typically a violation of the Code of Student Rights, Responsibilities and Conduct in the Student Handbook.
 This is a procedure that falls within Student Affairs, not Academic Affairs, and is described in a separate document.